-Trying the new algorithms out as final candidate implementations become available, while there are likely to be some differences with the final standards, the characteristics of the algorithms are unlikely to change.
+Trying the new algorithms out as candidate implementations become available, while there are likely to be some differences with the final standards, the characteristics of the algorithms are unlikely to change.
 You will find the key sizes, signature sizes, and, in some cases, even the key usages are different from what we are all familiar with.
 All these things are likely to have long-term effects on resourcing, design, protocols, and performance.
-That said, the US Government has already indicated that they will expect vendors to be moving to these algorithms when standards are available, and other Governments and sectors in the Enterprise market will likely do likewise.
+That said, governments worldwide have already indicated that they will expect vendors to be moving to these algorithms when standards are available, and sectors in the Enterprise market will likely do likewise.
 It does not hurt to prepare now rather than face an unpleasant surprise in the future!

 2030 is a bit close!
 What about your PKI?
 You need a trust anchor that will live well beyond 2030.

-Bouncy Castle has also started adding LMS to the BCFIPS APIs, it will appear in BC-FJA 2.0.0, but the algorithm will only ever be certified for signature verification, due to the NIST HSM requirements for stateful algorithms.
+Bouncy Castle has added LMS to the BCFIPS APIs, it will appear in BC-FJA 2.0.0, but the algorithm will only ever be certified for signature verification, due to the NIST HSM requirements for stateful algorithms.

 Certificate Issuance and Digital Signatures